-- CUS.1 Ensure to keep copies of all applicable customs/trade program laws and regulations. - CUS.2 Ensure to maintain an organized system of production documentation. - CUS.3 Ensure to have records of the country of origin for all goods produce in the facility. - CUS.4 Ensure to maintain all production/purchasing orders. - CUS.5 Ensure to maintain raw material invoices (indicating country/origin/ manufacturing facility). - CUS.6 Ensure to have all export documents. - CUS.7 Ensure to have machine inventory records. - CUS.8 Ensure that the responsible person ensure that such origin determine documents are maintained for at least the period of record retention required by law.
+CUS.1 - Ensure to keep copies of all applicable customs/trade program laws and regulations.

+CUS.2 - Ensure to maintain an organized system of production documentation.

+CUS.3 - Ensure to have records of the country of origin for all goods produce in the facility.

+CUS.4 - Ensure to maintain all production/purchasing orders.

+CUS.5 - Ensure to maintain raw material invoices (indicating country/origin/ manufacturing facility).

+CUS.6 - Ensure to have all export documents.

+CUS.7 - Ensure to have machine inventory records.

+CUS.8 - Ensure that the responsible person ensure that such origin determine documents are maintained for at least the period of record retention required by law.
-The following documents must be on file and available to BELLA+CANVAS and Independent External Monitors commissioned by BELLA+CANVAS

 - Machine inventory

-- Production and purchasing orders
+- o Production and purchasing orders

 - Outgoing and incoming records of components/inputs sent and received from another facilities

 - Export documents such as:

 - Packaging lists

 - Bill of Landing/Airway bill

 - Employee work records linked to the production of specific products

 - Seals log and inventory